XinyuTang0124/XinyuTang0124.github.io/_pages/about.md

 * **AI for Quantum:** Applying **A**rtificial **I**ntelligence to tackle fundamental problems in Quantum Computing.
 * **Continuous-variable (CV) Systems:** Researching **Quantum Tomography** and state reconstruction techniques in Continuous-variable frameworks.

+Currently, I am focused on exploring how AI-driven methods can solve complex problems in quantum information, with a specific interest in **Continuous-variable (CV) Systems**.

 ![Research Focus Diagram](major.png)